Exokyhh/LOL-Auto-Dodger-tool/README.md

 # LOL-Auto-Dodger-tool

+League of Legends doesn't show anymore summoner names during champ select, so the tool is basically useless.
+It can be used in draft if you want lol
-A tool for League of Legends that allows you to manage a list of summoners names, in order to avoid finding "toxic" players more than once!
+~~A tool for League of Legends that allows you to manage a list of summoners names, in order to avoid finding "toxic" players more than once!~~

 - Q & A:
 -------------------------------------------------------------------------------------------------------------------